General old Mac FAQ by MCbx.

 Now prepare for floppy swapping. more than 30 swaps will be made.

 To format disk, use Apple HD SC Setup available on Mac OS installation floppies.
 It's quite simple.
-If Setup program doesn't see the disk, see paragraph 4 of this document.
+If Setup program doesn't see the disk, use a modified HD SC Set-up described in e.g. part 6 of this document.

 If you plan to use patched HD Setup, eject boot disk and place patched HD SC disk in drive.
 Swap.
 Swap.
 Swap.
 Try to open newly appeared SC disk.
 Lots of swaps.
 Run it.
 Swap boot disk - patched disk more.
 Now you can partition... with a few disk swaps.